I hit the deck; a door slams shut,

 King James' best translation,

-with a spine of Prussian blue.
+with spine of Prussian blue.

 Construction for the Layman,